Renunciation

 Today, as we look around the Buddhist landscape, we can see that some of his predictions have already come to pass, as there are three major branches of Buddhism: Theravada, Mahayana, and Vajrayana, each containing numerous sects and sub-sects.

 For example, the Visuddhimagga is considered one of the most important texts in the Theravada tradition, serving as a systematic guide to the practice and understanding of the Dhamma.
 However, it was written in the 5th century CE, almost one thousand years later, by the Indian scholar Buddhaghosa.
-It is a reinterpretation of the Tathagata's original teachings to make them more understandable and applicable for people of that period, but adding interpretations not in the original discourses.
+It is a reinterpretation of the Tathagata's original teachings to make them more acceptable for people of that period, but adding interpretations not in the original discourses.

 More recently, in the last 50 years, with mass media and the internet, the pace of fragmentation has greatly accelerated as hundreds or thousands of authors attempt to reinterpret existing reinterpretations of the Tathagata's teachings to make them relevant to contemporary life, each with their own new interpretations and explanations.